North Region (Cameroon): Relief

 The Bénoué Depression constitutes the North Province's primary land feature.
 This basin runs along the Mayo Kébi and Bénoué River and has an elevation of between zero and 200 metres.
 The valleys surrounding the various rivers that feed the Kébi and later Bénoué reach elevations only slightly higher than this, averaging 200–500 metres in the north and 500–1000 metres in the south (the dividing line is at about 8˙ N).
 Garoua lies at about 235 metres.
 Farther north is the Kaélé Elevation.
 A major fault runs north of the Bénoué, roughly parallel to it.

 South of the Bénoué Depression lies the Adamawa Plateau.
-This descends to the Depression in escarpments and peaks of between 1000–2000 metres that follow a major fault.
+This descends to the Depression in escarpments and peaks of between 1000 and 2000 metres that follow a major fault.
 Past this frontier region, the plateau slopes south and southeast into the Adamawa Province and Chad.

 The North's third significant land feature is the Mandara Mountains and their southern extension, the Atlantika Mountains, the likely results of tectonic activity.
 These chains form most of the western edge of the province, with peaks as high as 1000 metres.
 The mountains continue north into the Far North Province and Nigeria, though their elevations gradually drop to as low as 500 metres.
 The surrounding terrain is hilly.
 The North's highest elevation is Hosséré Vokré (Vokne), an isolated peak of 2,049 metres.

 Climate

 From the bénoué Depression south, the North experiences tropical climate of the Sudan type.
-Average rainfall is between 900–1500 mm per year, decreasing from south to north due to elevation.
-Garoua, the major city, thus receives between 500–1000 mm per year.
+Average rainfall is between 900 and 1500 mm per year, decreasing from south to north due to elevation.
+Garoua, the major city, thus receives between 500 and 1000 mm per year.
 Rainfall in the Bénoué Depression is unpredictable, though it rarely drops to less than 1000 mm in any one year.
 North of the Bénoué Depression, a Sahel climate prevails.
 Here, the dry season lasts longer, and temperatures reach even higher levels.
 Provincial temperatures average 24 °C in the south along the plateau.
 In the Depression, they rise to 26 °C. North of the reservoir, temperatures climb as high as 28 °C.

 Seasons follow a wet/dry pattern, with rough divisions in November (dry) and April (wet).
 The year begins under the influence of the harmattan winds in the dry season.
 In this period, temperatures are at their highest and rainfall is virtually nonexistent.
 This period of stifling heat continues until April, which brings with it torrential rains and lower temperatures.
 Rains ease up in June, though temperatures remain lower and humidity relatively high.
 Then in November, the province becomes drier and temperatures cool as a shadow of winter sets in.